casia-cxr/casia-cxr/README.md

 ## 📔 Links
 📥 To download a sample of our dataset at: [Link](https://metmer.net/CASIA-CXR/Download/Download.php)

-📥 To request the full dataset, please contact us at: [Link](https://www.casia-cxr.net/Downloads.html#RequestCompleteDataset)
+📥 To request the full dataset, please refer to: [Link](https://www.casia-cxr.net/Downloads.html)
 ## 📔 Contact
 * @